▪️ SNIPPETS BY LIA GARVIN

 There's nothing to install.
 Snippets runs in any browser, on desktop and mobile.
 Setup is two steps: sign up, bulk-invite your team by email (up to 10 at a time, with a personal note if you want).
 The app sends reminders do you don't have to nudge anyone, and a weekly digest lands in your inbox every Monday.
 There's an onboarding walkthrough in the app and a 90-second video sent right to your email.

 No tracking pixels.
 No analytics on user behavior.
 No AI training on your team's submissions or feedback notes.
-Workspace isolation means nobody can see your team's data outside your account, ever.
-You can request a full data deletion at any time.
+Only 12-weeks of reports are saved at a time, and you can request a full data deletion at any time.

 No. Team members only see their own snippets and the feedback their leader left for them.
-Owners (and any leaders you designate) see all submissions.
+Owners/managers (whoever sets up the team) see all submissions.
 The bandwidth view is for your eyes only.

 All three work the same.
 Snippets is designed for any team that needs a weekly rhythm.
 It works especially well for remote teams (where you have less ambient information about who's doing what), but on-site teams love it too, because the bandwidth gauge gives a structured way to surface "I'm slammed" or "I have capacity" without it becoming a meeting topic.